svanderbleek/stack/doc/GUIDE.md

 ### Stack configuration for scripts

-With the `script` command, all configuration files are ignored to provide a completely reliable script running experience.
+With the `script` command, all Stack configuration files are ignored to provide a completely reliable script running experience.
 However, see the example below with `runghc` for an approach to scripts which will respect your configuration files.
 When using `runghc`, if the current working directory is inside a